-- 3. At the end of each Projection Year and at the Projection Start Date, calculate the discounted value of the Accumulated Deficiency for each Business Segment that was calculated in step 4.a.(2) above.
-The discounted value shall be calculated using the path of Discount Rates for the Business Segment from the Projection Start Date to the end of the Projection Year. - 4.
-Determine the aggregate discounted value of the Accumulated Deficiency at the end of each Projection Year and at the Projection Start Date as the sum of the discounted value of Accumulated Deficiency at that Duration across Business Segments. - Determine the Scenario Amount as the sum of (a) the statement value of the starting assets across Business Segments and (b) the maximum of the values calculated in step (64) belowabove.
-Note that the amount in (b) herein can be either positive or negative. - 6.
-Adjust the Scenario Amount for the difference between the modeled and actual tax reserves at the beginning of the projection, if necessary.
-A tax adjustment is not required in the following situations: - a.
-Tax reserves are projected directly; that is, it is not assumed that projected tax reserves are equal to Working Reserves, whether these are cash values or other approximations. - b.
-Tax reserves at the beginning of the projection period are equal to Working Reserves.
+- for the Business Segment from the Projection Start Date to the end of the Projection Year: - 4.
+Determine the aggregate discounted value of the Accumulated Deficiency at the end of each Projection Year and at the Projection Start Date as the sum of the discounted value of Accumulated Deficiency at that Duration across Business Segments; and - 5.
+Determine the Scenario Amount as the sum of (a) the statement value of the starting assets across Business Segments and (b) the maximum of the values calculated in step (4) above.
+Note that the amount in (b) herein can be either positive or negative.

+The Actuary shall consider making an adjustment to the Scenario Amount for the difference between the modeled and actual tax reserves at the beginning of the projection, if necessary.